mechaphish/multiafl/README.md

 - Expose the signal kill info to the CRS.
 (Rest can probably just reuse the regular AFL integration.)
 - Delay the forkserver at the first receive(stdin) from *any* CB?
 (This is tricky, see comment in `syscall.c`)
 - The exit-on-double-empty-receive heuristic is counting for _any_ fd.
 Separate count for each fd?
+- Better fix for forkserver syscalls interrupted by SIGCHLD.
+Block/wait like service-launcher does?
 - Re-ask Nick for other integrations / useful modifications :)